Copyright © 2013 - 2018. Tai Pan Management Services Ltd., Company Service Provider Licence No. TC004077

 Under the guiding principle of "one country, two systems" which was established before the handover the Chinese Government agreed that Hong Kong's capitalist system would remain unchanged until the year 2047.
 Within this, the legal system remains English Common Law.

-Hong Kong profits tax is only charged territorially on Hong Kong source income at a rate of 16.5%.
 There is no capital gains tax, no withholding tax, no sales taxes, no VAT, no annual net worth taxes and no accumulated earnings taxes on companies that retain earnings rather than distribute them.

 Every Hong Kong company must produce annual audited accounts and appoint a Hong Kong registered auditor except: -